webmiddle/webmiddle/README.md

 > Node.js JSX framework for modular web scraping and data integration

+WebMiddle is a [Node.js](https://nodejs.org/) framework for extracting, transforming and combining web data from multiple websites, web APIs and web resources.

+WebMiddle applications are written in a declarative, functional and modular way, by using its most evident aspect: **[JSX](https://facebook.github.io/react/docs/introducing-jsx.html) services**.

+Each service executes one particular task (or controls the execution of other tasks), by composing together other services in a tree-like structure of service calls.

+Multiple services targeting a particular website, web API, or collection of web resources, can be grouped together into so called **webmiddle objects**, to be reusable in different applications.
+Each webmiddle object exposes settings accessible by all of its services and can be easily turned into a REST API for remote access.

-WebMiddle is a [JSX](https://facebook.github.io/react/docs/introducing-jsx.html)-driven [Node.js](https://nodejs.org/) framework for extracting, transforming and processing web data from multiple heterogeneous sources, using a multi-layer approach, where each web middleware, or **webmiddle**, abstracts one or more sources of data, to produce a structured output with the format of your choice, that can be then consumed by the higher-level middleware.
+A typical webmiddle application is thus composed of **multiple layers** of webmiddle objects, each abstracting one or more sources of data, to produce a structured output with the **format of your choice**, that can be then consumed by the higher level.

-Each web middleware is implemented via JSX services, leading to a highly composable, extensible and declarative approach.

-You can create complex wrappers and applications by registering multiple services to a webmiddle instance, specify settings and evaluate options, composing webmiddles and much more!

-These applications can range from simple web scrapers to web integration tools targeting both APIs, raw HTML pages, XML resources and so on.
+These applications can range from simple web scrapers to complex web integration tools targeting both APIs, raw HTML pages, XML resources and so on.

 Read the [Documentation](https://webmiddle.github.io/docs/) for a detailed description.